vasiliosz/clingen-shared/circos/circos-matepair-fusions/README.md

 4	chr3	34249621	34250699	chr15	45080160	45091563	19	11	11	2.95551	+ (63%)	+ (63%)	rmsk_LTR	rmsk_LINE
 ```

-Only one example csv is included in the repo, the rest are available via Uppmax.
+Only one example csv is included in the repo, the rest are available via Uppmax or shared directly.